manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 ## Building this project

-The `manifold-params` project is defined with Maven.
-To build it install Maven and a Java 8 JDK and run the following command.
+The `manifold-params` project uses Maven.
+To build it, install Maven and a Java 8 JDK, then run:
 ```
 mvn compile
 ```

 ## Using this project

-The `manifold-params` dependency works with all build tooling, including Maven and Gradle.
-It fully supports Java versions 8 - 21.
+This project works with all Java build tools, including Maven and Gradle, and supports Java versions 8 - 21.

-This project consists of two modules:
+It includes two modules:
 * `manifold-params`
 * `manifold-params-rt`

-For optimal performance and to work with Android and other JVM languages it is recommended to:
+For best performance (especially with Android or other JVM languages):
 * Add a dependency on `manifold-params-rt` (Gradle: "implementation", Maven: "compile")
 * Add `manifold-params` to the annotationProcessor path (Gradle: "annotationProcessor", Maven: "annotationProcessorPaths")

 ## Binaries

-If you are *not* using Maven or Gradle, you can download the latest binaries [here](http://manifold.systems/docs.html#download).
+If you are *not* using Maven or Gradle, download the latest binaries [here](http://manifold.systems/docs.html#download).

 ## Gradle

->Note, if you are targeting **Android**, please see the [Android](http://manifold.systems/android.html) docs.
+>If you are targeting **Android**, see the [Android](http://manifold.systems/android.html) docs.

 Here is a sample `build.gradle` script.
-Change `targetCompatibility` and `sourceCompatibility` to your desired JDK LTS release (8 - 21) or latest JDK release, the script takes care of the rest.
+Change `targetCompatibility` and `sourceCompatibility` to your desired JDK LTS release (8 - 21) or latest JDK release.
 ```groovy
 plugins {
     id 'java'